Short course Fintech

 - Prepare participants for the challenges fintech is bringing in their career

-• Entrepreneurs who intend to learn the newest technology
+• Entrepreneur who intends to learn the newest technology

-• Individuals who work in finance related industries
+• Individual who works in finance related industries

 Participants will walk away with: